Kadhi: Origin

+Although Punjabis may have a strong association with kadhi-chawal, its origins trace back to Rajasthan, according to Kunal Kapur.
+Historically, kadhi was first prepared in Rajasthan before spreading to Gujarat and Sindh regions.
+Chef Kunal elaborates that kadhi was traditionally concocted when households had surplus milk, which was churned into butter, leaving behind buttermilk (chaas) to be used in preparing kadhi.

+Variations

 India

 Kadhi is generally considered a staple everyday food in many parts of India and is thought to aid in digestion.
 In Gujarat and Rajasthan, it is usually served with khichdi, roti, paratha, or rice.
 Gujarati and Rajasthani kadhi differ from the Uttar Pradesh variety.
 Gujarati kadhi is a little sweeter than the other variants because sugar or jaggery is added to it, but it can be made without sugar for a more sour taste.
 It is eaten without pakoras, and its consistency is slightly thinner.
 Gujarati kadhi may be made from buttermilk, which gives it a smoother texture compared to yogurt.
 Variations of this basic dish include the addition of certain vegetables, notably bhindi (okra); kadhi containing okra is known as bhinda ni kadhi.
 In Punjab, kadhi is a simple and quick winter meal.
-Unlike the rest of India, yogurt is not added — full-fat buttermilk is used instead.
+Unlike the rest of India, yogurt may or may not be added – full-fat buttermilk may be used instead, although some households still prefer to use yogurt.
 Depending on the region, kadhi is commonly tempered with red chili peppers, cumin, coriander seeds, asafoetida, and fenugreek seeds.

-In Western India, especially in coastal Maharashtra and in the Konkan region, kadhi is made with kokum, creating a varient called solkadhi.
+In Western India, especially in coastal Maharashtra and in the Konkan region, kadhi is made with kokum, creating a variant called solkadhi.
 Other variants of kadhi in Maharashtra are made with kacchi kairi (raw mango), which is known as aambyachi kadhi (raw mango kadhi).
 Another variant of kadhi in Maharashtra is made with curd and buttermilk; this is known as takachi kadhi.

 In Haryana, a popular variation is called haryanvi hara choley kadhi, made with besan and hare choley (raw green chickpeas) plus pure ghee, which is added during serving.
 Haryanvi kadhi is sometimes cooked with additional ingredients, such as seasonal farm-fresh green bathua leaves or kachri, a kind of small, wild melon.

 In Purvanchal (eastern Uttar Pradesh) and Bihar, it is called kadhi-badi because of the addition of pakoras, small badi (or vadi) made out of chickpea flour, with no vegetables added (unlike standard pakora).